-Consumer Confidence in Germany averaged 6.06 points from 2001 until 2020, reaching an all time high of 16.80 points in March of 2001 and a record low of -23.10 points in May of 2020.
+Consumer Confidence in Germany averaged 4.79 points from 2001 until 2022, reaching an all time high of 16.80 points in March of 2001 and a record low of -27.40 points in July of 2022.
 This page provides the latest reported value for - Germany Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Germany GfK Consumer Climate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: GfK Group
+Germany GfK Consumer Climate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Consumer Confidence in Germany is expected to be -2.20 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Germany to stand at 4.00 in 12 months time.
-In the long-term, the Germany GfK Consumer Climate is projected to trend around 6.40 points in 2021 and 7.50 points in 2022, according to our econometric models.
+Consumer Confidence in Germany is expected to be -25.20 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Germany GfK Consumer Climate is projected to trend around 6.50 points in 2023 and 5.10 points in 2024, according to our econometric models.